Media Technology: Theory and Development

-- can apply concept and principle, linked to technology philosophy, media design, interaction research and innovation theory to critical discussion and analysis of media technologies.
+- can apply concepts and principles linked to technology philosophy, media design, interaction research and innovation theory to a critical discussion and analysis of media technologies.

-- has specialized knowledge about software development linked especially to a media technology concept.
+- has specialized knowledge about computational thinking and software development linked specifically to a concept in media technology.

 The student can

-- analyze media technology with a focus on how design works on interaction and user experience.
+- analyze media technology with a focus on how design impacts interaction and user experience.

-- identify and discuss issues and challenges for the design of media technology today, focusing on interaction.
+- identify and discuss issues and challenges for the design of media technology today, with a focus on interaction.

-- select appropriate tools and techniques for software development.
+- discover appropriate tools and techniques for software development.

-- assess the socio-cultural implications associated with interactive media and user-generated content
+- assess the socio-cultural implications of interactive media and user-generated content.

 The student can

-- perform independent development work, based on a selected technology.
+- perform independent development based on a selected technology.

-- plan and execute a project in software development in conjunction with others.
+- plan and execute a project in software development in collaboration with others.

-- analyze relevant ethical issues in relation to subject, occupation and research within user experience, media design and interaction design for media.
+- analyze relevant issues relating to professional ethics and research ethics in user experience, media design and interaction design for media.

-- communicate about academic theoretical and practical links to media technology and media design, with a particular focus on interaction.
+- communicate about theoretical and practical issues related to media technology and media design.

 Required Previous Knowledge